January 12, 1905

 Early Life and Musical Pursuits

-Born Woodward Maurice Ritter in Panola County, Texas (where Jim Reeves was born), Tex Ritter was raised with a deep love of western music.
+Tex Ritter was the most well-versed of all Hollywood’s singing cowboys.
+Born Woodward Maurice Ritter in Panola County, Texas (where Jim Reeves was born), Ritter was raised with a deep love of western music.
 When he entered the University of Texas at Austin in 1922, he met J. Frank Dobie, Oscar J. Fox, and John Lomax—three of the most noted authorities on cowboy songs, who added further to his knowledge of western music.
 While studying law in college, Ritter had his own weekly radio program, singing cowboy songs on KPRC in Houston.

 In 1928, Ritter went to New York, where he worked for a short time in a Broadway musical production.
 He then briefly attended Northwestern University in the Chicago suburb of Evanston, Illinois.
 Short of funds, he soon returned to New York, where he worked in several Broadway productions, including Green Grow the Lilacs.
 (A decade later, Rodgers and Hammerstein adapted the play as Oklahoma!)
 While in New York, Ritter also worked regularly on a variety of radio programs and, in 1932, made his first commercial recordings, which went unissued at the time.